inttter/iinter.me/content/better-links-markdown.md

 [Some text](https://example.com)
 ```

 This is a perfectly valid way of using hyperlinks, and it's the standard for most people using Markdown.
-I prefer using this method when writing blog posts as well, since I don't tend to use the same link multiple times in one blog post.
+I prefer using this method when writing these posts as well, since I don't tend to use the same link multiple times in one post.

 ---